-Visa processing times vary across the globe, but the summertime is the busiest time for applications.
+Visa processing times vary across the globe, but the summer time is the busiest time for applications.
 Once you submit your application and documents at the visa application centre, it can take up to 3 - 4 weeks and sometimes longer for your application to be processed.

-Please complete the survey link you received from your programme officer when you received confirmation that your FAL had been created to provide us with your visa appointment information.
+IMPORTANT: Please complete the survey link you receive in the confirmation pack to provide us with your visa application information once you've attended your biometrics appointment.

 This will allow us to flag your application with UKVI directly.

-20. What if my visa application is refused?
+What if my visa application is refused?